 The combination of a friendly atmosphere, dedication to high academic standards, a critical mass of students studying these majors, departmental library and student study suite, successful graduates, and caring faculty set the program apart from mathematical science programs at other colleges.

 is a distinguishing feature of LVC's Mathematical Sciences Department.
 Whether joining forces on a course-related project, an independent study course, or a student-faculty research project, students and professors spend a great deal of time working one on one.

-Actuarial science, computer science, and mathematics majors constitute 7 percent of the student body at LVC,
+Mathematical science majors constitute 7 percent of the student body at LVC,

 compared to the national average of fewer than 1 percent.

 LVC mathematical science majors pursue a wide variety of careers,

 ranging from programmers, analysts, and consultants to actuaries at regional and national firms and entrepreneurial business owners.